Which is better for paying off debt: a balance transfer or a personal loan?

 Both balance transfers and personal loans can help you with two things:

 Debt consolidation is a way of dealing with high-interest debt, such as credit card debt.
-A balance transfer gives you the opportunity to pay 0% interest on your outstanding debt over the promotional period.
+A balance transfer gives you the opportunity to pay 0% interest on your outstanding debt during the tenure period.

 A personal loan, which has much lower interest rates compared to credit cards, can also be taken out for the purpose of paying off said credit card debt.
 It gives you the chance to pay off that debt on a fixed schedule over a longer period at a lower interest rate.